determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 det -m MASTER_URL_WITH_PORT e create const.yaml .
 ```

-with the appropriate urlfor your Determined cluster substituted in
+with the appropriate url for your Determined cluster substituted in
 for `MASTER_URL_WITH_PORT`.
-Using four
-V100s, the Experiment should take about ~10 minutes to complete.
-(The `slots_per_trial` field will need to be reduced, and other hyperparameters modified, if you
-have fewer than four GPUs on your cluster.)

 This will submit an experiment which introduces a new embedding vector into the world of Stable
 Diffusion which we will train to correspond to the concept of the Determined AI logo, as represented